njemecc/njemecc/README.md

 ###

-<h4 align="left">My name is Branislav and I'm a Frontend developer who loves to work with JavaScript technologies.
+<h4 align="left">My name is Branislav and I'm a Software Engineer who loves to work with Web technologies.
 Right now my mind is focused on learning everything that is related to Web Development.
 I'm also passionate about exploring new technologies that I can leverage to solve real-life problems.</h4>

 ###